d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

     train=True)[0:32][0], 4, 8, scale=0.8);
 ```

 In order to obtain a definitive results during prediction, we usually only apply image augmentation to the training example, and do not use image augmentation with random operations during prediction.
 Here, we only use the simplest random left-right flipping method.
-In addition, we use a `ToTensor` instance to convert mini-batch images into the format required by MXNet, i.e., 32-bit floating point numbers with the shape of (batch size, number of channels, height, width) and value range between 0 and 1.
+In addition, we use a `ToTensor` instance to convert minibatch images into the format required by MXNet, i.e., 32-bit floating point numbers with the shape of (batch size, number of channels, height, width) and value range between 0 and 1.

 ```{.python .input  n=12}
 train_augs = gluon.data.vision.transforms.Compose([